wgranger/data-structures-fixed-array-challenge/README.md

 # Arrays

-In lower level languages (including the languages Javascript and Ruby and implemented in) Arrays are actually a _fixed size_.
-Create a simple FixedArray class.
-You should pass it a size when you create it, and it should never grow or shrink in size.
+Way down deep, past the abstraction of Ruby, data you don't write to disk is stored in _memory_.
+You can access pieces of memory by numerical index (or "address"), kind of like an array.
+You can say "allocate me 32 bytes of memory" and you'll get a chunk of memory that's 32 bytes, carved out somewhere in the gigabytes of memory installed on your computer.

+Every program on your system has to _pre-allocate_ the memory it wants to use.
+It can't say "give me 32 bytes, but I might need more later."

+At this low-level there are no "dynamically sized arrays.
+Arrays are, in truth, just chunks of memory that you access by address.
+They are a fixed size; you say how big they are up front and that's all you get.

 ## Why is this important?

-It's easy to take for granted that all of that wonderful dynamic resizing is ultimately base of static data structures.
-It useful to demystify the magic.

-Further, (Fixed)Arrays are the fastest and most space efficient choice when you know in advanced how many items a list should contain.

-##Releases
+In low-level languages like C, fixed-size arrays are all you get.
+In high-level languages like Ruby, arrays can grow and shrink as you need them too, but down deep they're built using fixed-size arrays that _can't_ change size.

+There are no Hashes or Dynamic Arrays at a low level, your only data structure is the fixed array.
+We'll be building many data structures in this unit, but all of them will ultimately be built up from the humble fixed-size array.

+## Releases

+In the course of this challenge you will implement your own `FixedArray` class to mimic the lower level fixed-size arrays.
+We will use this `FixedArray` class to build up progressively more advanced data structures.

-###Release 0: Implement `FixedArray`
+### Release 1: Implement `FixedArray`

-Implement and write RSpec tests for the `FixedArray` class, supporting the following interface.
+Implement and write RSpec tests for the `FixedArray` class.
+The class must conform to the following interface:

-####Interface
+#### Interface
-- `FixedArray#new(size)` - Instantiate a new array
+- `FixedArray#new(size)`: Instantiate a new array with space for `size` elements.
-- `FixedArray#get(index)` - Get a value from the receiver array at an index
+- `FixedArray#get(index)`: Get a value from the array at the specified index.
-- `FixedArray#set(index, element)` - Set a value in the receiver array at an index

-The methods should throw an error when the index is out of bounds.

-###Release 1: Implement `ResizableArray`

-Implement and write RSpec tests for the `ResizableArray` class, supporting the following interface.

-####Interface
-- `FixedArray#new(initial_size)` - Instantiate a new array
-- `FixedArray#get(index)` - Get a value from the receiver array at an index
+  Throw an `OutOFBoundsException` if the user tries to get a value at an index outside the bounds of the array.
-- `FixedArray#set(index, element)` - Set a value in the receiver array at an index
+- `FixedArray#set(index, element)`: Set a value in the array at a specific index.

-You must implement your `ResizableArray` class using your `FixedArray` class.
+  Throw an `OutOFBoundsException` if the user tries to get a value at an index outside the bounds of the array.

 ##Resources